Honkai: Star Rail Tier list

 Other criteria affecting the ratings

 Each tier list rates characters based on their average value in the specific game mode it represents.
-The higher a character is rated on the tier list the greater their power and more widely they can be used effectively in the mode.
+The higher a character is rated on the tier list the greater their power and more widely they can be used effectively in the mode, helping the players in getting all rewards every cycle.
+We aren't looking at 0-cycle potential.
 We consider:

 • Flexibility - how the characters kit functions against various enemy types, amounts of enemies and their ability to perform when not fighting against enemies vulnerable to their element,